plotly/plotly.github.io/_posts/plotly1/2016-02-17-template_user.md

 ---
 layout: single
 title: Create a Chart from a Template
-subtitle: How to create multiple Plotly graphs with different data from a template.
+subtitle: How to create multiple Chart Studio graphs with different data from a template.
 permalink: /template/
 redirect_to: https://help.plot.ly/tutorials/
 imageurl: /static/images/template/template-thumbnail.jpg
 state: active
 tags: plotly1
-meta_description: A tutorial on how to create multiple Plotly graphs with different data from a single template.
-Plotly is the easiest way to graph and share your data.
+meta_description: A tutorial on how to create multiple Chart Studio graphs with different data from a single template.
+Chart Studio is the easiest way to graph and share your data.
 actioncall: Share your grids, plots and folders
 ---